LibreCAD/docs/ref/widgets.rst

 The Layer List Dock provides a list of layers in the current drawing and the functions required to manage them.
 There are three sections in the dock:

     - the list filter,
-    - the the list operators and functions, and
+    - the list operators and functions, and
     - the layer operators and functions.

 The list filter is the input box at the top of the dock.
 It provides the ability to filter a long list of layer names to help locate a layer.
 Enter a text string, the name or partial name of a layer, in the input box to filter the layer or layers.
 Wildcards ("\*" or "?") can be used to filter the list to locate similar layer names (e.g. "\*01" would show all names ending by "01").